nistvan86/esphome-q7rf/readme.md

 ## ESPHome setup

-If you are not familiar with ESPHome and it's integration with Home Assistant, please read it first at the [official manual](https://esphome.io/guides/getting_started_hassio.html).
+If you are not familiar with ESPHome and its integration with Home Assistant, please read it first in the [official manual](https://esphome.io/guides/getting_started_hassio.html).
 You need to have a node preconfigured and visible in Home Assistant before following the next steps:

 - In your configuration directory create a `custom_components` subfolder and enter it.
 - Clone this project with the command: `git clone git@github.com:nistvan86/q7rf-esphome.git q7rf`